Are you planning to open a salon and wondering what equipment you need?

 What You Should Consider When Getting Your Styling & Grooming Tools

-For all grooming equipment you want to make sure you get something from a quality brand that also offers a product warranty as it’s common that they break – even if you buy good quality.
+For all grooming equipment, you want to make sure you get something from a quality brand that also offers a product warranty, as it’s common that they break – even if you buy good quality.

-You should also think about if you should re-sell the tools to your clients and in this case get the same brand for you as the one you’ll resell.
+You should also think about if you should re-sell the tools to your clients and, in this case, get the same brand for you as the one you’ll resell.
 It’s much easier to recommend a sale to a client that they’ve seen you are using it yourself in the salon and that they also experienced during their service.

-In fact, re-selling electrical tools can be a great source of revenue for your salon as they typically have a high price (compared to care and styling products) which gives you a good cash margin on the products.
+In fact, re-selling electrical tools can be a great source of revenue for your salon as they typically have a high price (compared to care and styling products), which gives you a good cash margin on the products.

-Blow Dryer and Diffusers
+Blow Dryers and Diffusers

 You’ll for sure need a blow dryer for your salon.
 This is probably the electrical tool you’ll work with the most – so get something good :).
 Consider the weight of the hair dryer as well as the sound.
-This is something that can easily be overlooked and in the end be the thing that will annoy you the most.
+This is something that can easily be overlooked and, in the end, be the thing that will annoy you the most.